Upping the game everywhere3/1/2017

 Just how big of a splash has local theater made during the last decade?
 The best measure may be how far the ripples have reached.
 Community stages in Ames, Winterset, Newton and Ankeny have all recently upped their games — to enthusiastic applause.

 A case in point came over the weekend of 9/11.
-As a salute to the disaster, Ankeny Community Theater took on “110 Voices,” derived from the testimony of survivors and first responders.
+As a salute to the disaster, Ankeny Community Theatre took on “110 Stories,” derived from the testimony of survivors and first responders.

 “We got such an incredible response,” says Adam Haselhuhn, company president.
 “Our fans gave us the green light to explore further.”